keebio/keebio-docs/docs/faq/technical.md

 ### Which in-switch LEDs are compatible?
 Compatible sizes: 1.8mm, 2x3x4mm, or 3mm, note that sometimes the 3mm LEDs can interfere with the keycaps.
 Voltage should be around 2.7V to 3.3V.
 Only 2-pin LEDs will work.

+2-pin "RGB" LEDs are not really RGB LEDs that are controllable.
+They are rainbow LEDs that just cycle through various colors on their own and color can't be specified.

 Here's a link to some LEDs that will work: [Chanzon 100pcs 2x3x4 LEDs](https://amzn.to/3y9Jgf1)

 ### Which RGB LED strips are compatible?